jkocik1/MissouriRiverWebsite/README.md

 This Page displays Missouri River boat launches as well as there associated miles.
 Each one has approximate GPS locations via a google maps link.
 It opens automatically in google maps and on devices without google maps it should open in the same browser the webpage is open in.

 ## River Conditions:
 For all listed locations a map of recent gage height as well as flood stages will be displayed.
-By clicking on weather, the weather every three hours will be displayed including several metrics.
+By clicking on weather (NOT CURRENTLY WORKING), the weather every three hours will be displayed including several metrics.

 ## Fish: